 Presentation of Lateral Collateral Ligament Injury

 Pain and swelling are the usual complaints.
-Patient would have difficulty in walking.
+The patient would have difficulty walking.

 If there is a major injury, the further examination is difficult and should not be done.

-In patients, where it is possible range of motion of knee is checked.
+In patients, where it is the possible range of motion of knee is checked.
 Acute injuries may not allow maneuvers for examination of other ligaments and should not be done without anesthesia.
-In older cases patient may allow examination of anterior cruciate ligament, posterior cruciate ligament, and medial collateral ligament
+In older cases, the patient may allow examination of the anterior cruciate ligament, posterior cruciate ligament, and medial collateral ligament

 This test isolates the lateral collateral ligament.